ufcg-lsd/AWSome-Savings/README.md

 ## C++

-For running the optimizer model written in C++, proceed with the following steps.
+For running the optimizer model written in C++ proceed with the following steps.
+Currently, the version implemented in C++ has the on-demand and savings plans markets.

 ### Installing dependencies